Aircoookie/WLED-Docs/docs/basics/faq.md

 ### How to turn off the bright blue onboard LED?

 This LED can be very distracting.
 Unfortunately it can't easily be disabled as it shares the gpio2/D4 pin with the LED output.
+It is turned off together with your LEDs (unless they require `Off Refresh` to be active)
 Currently there are 3 workarounds:

 - Cover the LED
 - Remove the LED permanently (desolder or apply pressure with e.g. a flathead screwdriver)